-In an age of tolerance, modernism, acceptance, Christendom finds themselves engulfed in heretical views that have truly compromised the church.
+In an age of tolerance, modernism, acceptance, Christendom finds itself engulfed in heretical views that have truly compromised the church.
 With the number of popularized heresies within denominations, it is difficult to see who is teaching biblical Christianity.
 With the known televangelists tickling the ears of men, it is difficult to see what their motives are and whether they really care about the salvation and discipleship of their listeners.
 While some may care, many of them may be so lost in false doctrine that they cannot be trusted to give true edification.
 Many may actually be deceptive in their teachings, or attempt to paint their beliefs as less radical so that unsuspecting Christians will go to their church.

 1 – Joel Osteen